 To join the webcast on the day of the event, CLICK HERE.
 (The link to the site will be live approximately 30 minutes prior to the starting of the event.)

-If you are a live site or are an institution participating through the webcast download the sign in sheet for the May 17th Webinar.
-All sign in sheets MUST be submitted by Friday, May 19th at 12pm CT.
+If you are a live site or are an institution participating through the webcast download the sign in sheet for the June 21 Grand Round.
+All sign in sheets MUST be submitted by Friday, June 23rd at 12pm CT.

 AAST 2017 Grand Rounds Schedule

 April 19 - Optimization of the Potential Organ donor, Ali Salim, MD

 May 17 - Traumatic Perihepatic/Hepatic Bleeding: Parencyma, Retrohepatic Cava, Portal Vein, Raul Coimbra, MD, PhD

 June 21 - Minimally invasive techniques in Trauma and Acute Care Surgery, Kim Davis, MD, MBA